leonp84/code-institute-project-5/README.md

 # Business Model

-Heritage Company sells **luxury timepieces** to upper middle-class clientele who either have sufficient disposable income (or are willing to take on debt) to outright purchase a product in the range of thousands of dollars.
+Heritage Company is a Business to Consumer (B2C) e-commerce platform that sells **luxury timepieces** to upper middle-class clientele.
+These clientele either have sufficient disposable income (or are willing to take on debt) to outright purchase a product in the range of thousands of dollars.
 To understand this business model, it is it perhaps necessary to understand the philosophy behind luxury timepieces.

 ## Luxury Watches – The Philosophy